 Fear The Whisperers

-With season 9 of The Walking Dead set to return (on February 10), season 10 of the long-running zombie horror (where, increasingly, humans are the real monsters after all) is already being teased.
+With season 9 of The Walking Dead having returned on February 10, season 10 of the long-running zombie horror (where, increasingly, humans are the real monsters after all) is already being teased.

 With no Rick, and Norman Reedus’ Daryl stepping up to top billing, here’s what we should expect from the next season of the AMC show.